Pay bumps coming for more farmworkers, long denied overtime

 New York is now joining several states that have begun to change the rule.

-The state’s labor commissioner today approved a recommendation to phase in a 40-hour threshold for farmworker overtime over the next decade.
+The state’s labor commissioner on Friday approved a recommendation to phase in a 40-hour threshold for farmworker overtime over the next decade.
 Right now, farmworkers in New York qualify for overtime pay only after they have worked 60 hours in a week.

 Labor Commissioner Roberta Reardon called the plan “the best path forward” for farmworker equity and success for agricultural businesses.